cnelson20/cx16os/docs/routines.md

 ### $9D18: hex_num_to_string
 - Also known as `GET_HEX_NUM`
-- Converts the 8-bit number in .A to its base-16 ASCII equivalent
+- Returns the ASCII conversion of the high nybble of .A in .X and the conversion of the low nybble in .A
+- Example output:
+  - .A = $4F  -->  .X = '4', .A = 'F'
 - Preserves .Y

 Return values: